 The picture perfect Inside Mikados is a right-hand reef break just east of Outside Mikados.
 While only working on the low tide, Inside Mikados offers up peeling down the line rides with short barrel sections.

-In the south of Laamu Atoll, Ying Yang is a right hander that is a frequent stop for North Seven Charter.
+In the south of Laamu Atoll, Ying Yang is a right hander that is a frequent stop for Ocean Sapphire.
 Ying Yang combines a mellow down the line ride with a fast inside barrel section where surfers can get some serious tube riding time if they can push through the more challenging sections.

 As mechanical as it sounds, Machines is the best right-hander in this region.
 Surfing Machines requires a bit of stamina, but the grinding barrel sections make it worthwhile.
 Machines lacks a channel, so you’ll need to be paddle fit, and be sure to have your wits about you when it’s time to get out of the impact zone.